What is it?

-How to offer our dogs to use their nose to find good things to eat, hidden (in a box, under a pot of yogurt, …).
-Searching food is part of the basic survival reflexes, all dogs have this innate talent.
+Here’s how to suggest to our dogs to use their nose to find good things to eat, hidden (in a box, under a yoghurt container).
+The search for food being part of the basic survival reflexes, all dogs have this innate talent.

-Step 2: a single treat of the same size as in step 1, at the sight of the dog, placed under a pot of yoghurt, ± 20 cm from a second jar of yoghurt (under which we do not place a treat).
+Step 2: A single treat of the same size as in step 1, in full view of the dog, placed under a yoghurt pot, ± 20 cm from a second yoghurt pot (under which no treat is placed).

-Step 3: a single treat of the same size as in step 1 and 2, out of sight of the dog, placed under a pot of yogurt, ± 20 cm from a second jar of yoghurt (under which one place no candy).
-It is important to add one difficulty at a time: either the size of the candy, the number of pots, the container, the environment (quiet, noisy, distracting,…), or at sight or out of sight of the dog.
-Only one parameter changes between two steps of the exercise.
+Stage 3: A single treat of the same size as in stages 1 and 2, placed under a yoghurt pot while the dog is not watching, ± 20 cm from a second yoghurt pot (under which no treat is placed).
+It is important to add only one difficulty at a time: either the size of the candy, or the number of pots, or the nature of the container, or the environment (calm, noisy, distracting,…), either in or out of the dog’s sight.
+Only one parameter changes between two stages of the exercise.

-Step 5: a small treat, out of the dog’s sight, with 3 pots of yoghurt.
+Step 5: A small treat, while the dog is not watching, with 3 jars of yoghurt.

-Step 6: A small treat, again at the sight of the dog, placed under a Tupperware, ± 20 cm from another Tupperware (under which no candy is placed).
+Step 6: A small treat, again in full view of the dog, placed under a Tupperware box, ± 20 cm from another Tupperware box (under which no treat is placed).

-When a new parameter creates too much difficulty (change of container for example), it is possible to decrease the level of difficulty of one of the other parameters (by doing the exercise at sight or less containers for example).
+When a new parameter causes great difficulty (change of container for example), one can decrease the level of difficulty of one of the other parameters (again at sight or reduce the number of containers for example).

-Next steps: we keep offering searches increasingly difficult, modifying only one parameter at a time:
+Next steps: we continue to offer increasingly difficult searches, modifying only one parameter at a time:

-- after working at home, exercises can be done outdoors, where there will be more distractions,
+- after working at home, one can tackle working outdoors, where there will be more distractions,

-- we can increase the distance between containers.
+- you can play with the distance between containers.